JoshuaTheEngineer/ToDodo/README.md

 # ToDodo

 - Note this was written in Kotlin and I worked on it with Android Studio IDE
-- It's based off LinkedIn learning's Build a [Note-taking app](https://www.linkedin.com/learning/building-a-note-taking-app-for-android/)
+- It's based off LinkedIn learning's [Build a Note-taking app](https://www.linkedin.com/learning/building-a-note-taking-app-for-android/) and [Building an Android App with Architecture Components](https://www.linkedin.com/learning/building-an-android-app-with-architecture-components/)

 ## Step 1: Set up your Database